jmoceri34/neverbounce/README.md

 <a name="overview"></a>
 ## Overview
 This project contains sample code for working with the NeverBounce API in C#.
-It shows how to batch and send emails for validation and parse the result
+It shows how to batch and send emails for validation and parse the result.
+Please see project for how to use.